Multi-objective optimization and quantum hybridization of equivariant deep learning interatomic potentials

 \section{Discussion}

-To summarize, we use \TQOptimaX to optimize hyperparameters on an Allegro model along with the classical and hybrid variants we built.
-The optimization was on two objective functions, the first of which was to decrease the mean absolute error on validation set forces and the second of which was to decrease inference time.
-The results indicated that more complex variants of Allegro (i.e., Allegro+MLP and Allegro+QDI) succeeded on surpassing the capabilities of the vanilla Allegro model, offering both better accuracy and time.
+To summarize, we use \TQOptimaX{} to optimize hyperparameters on an Allegro model along with the classical and hybrid variants we built.
+The optimization targeted two objectives: minimizing the mean absolute error on validation set forces and minimizing inference time.
+The results indicate that the classical variant Allegro+MLP consistently surpasses vanilla Allegro in force prediction accuracy across all tested datasets.
+The quantum-classical hybrid Allegro+QDI achieves the best force prediction accuracy on the Cu-Li dataset, where it was fully optimized, offering approximately 13\% improvement over Allegro+MLP.
+Notably, even with hyperparameters transferred from Cu-Li, Allegro+QDI shows competitive performance on the remaining datasets and achieves the best energy MAE on rMD17-benzene, suggesting that the quantum hybridization benefits are not limited to a single dataset.

 For future work, one could explore the capabilities of such state-of-the-art MLIP models (e.g., Allegro), on more complex molecules that are impossible to solve analytically, where such highly accurate, approximation methods can prove significant utility.
 Based on our work here, we expect the hybridization of such MLIPs to offer additional accuracy benefits.
 Thus, exploring different ansatzes or involving more classical/quantum layers in the architecture of the model can improve them significantly.